rmrt1n/cgc/README.md

 # cgc
-This is a barebones garbage collector for C. The only test I did for it is in the main.c file, so I'm not even sure if it's correct.
-The output of valgrind's memcheck said that all heap blocks were freed, so I'm assuming it somewhat works.
-Needs more testing to verify.
+This is a barebones garbage collector for C. It is a simple stop-the-world, mark and sweep GC for learning purposes.
+Example usage is in the [main.c](https://github.com/rmrt1n/cgc/blob/main/main.c) file.
+The output of valgrind's memcheck said that all heap blocks were freed, so I'm assuming it works.